ibm-cloud-docs/account/faqs-iam.md

 {: #total-policies}
 {: faq}

-You can [check the number of policies in an account](/docs/account?topic=account-policy-limits) by using the CLI to ensure that you don't exceed the limit for your account.
+You can [viewing the total number of policies per account](/docs/account?topic=account-account-limits&interface=cli#total-number-policies-cli) by using the CLI to ensure that you don't exceed the limit for your account.

 ## What are verification methods and what they are used for?
 {: #verification-methods}